 But what should go into this resume?

-Let these tips guide you as you start putting together a resume that works.
+Let these tips guide you as you start putting together a digital marketing resume that works.

 1. Pick the Perfect Layout

 Even if it is text-based, you need to think of your resume as a digital medium.

 As such, start by having a layout that makes people want to read it.
 You can do this by downloading an array of templates and figuring out what will work best for your needs.

 You can also build your resume from scratch and use a design that you think fits your personality and industry.